aloycwl/Token.sol/ERC20/README.md

-# Access
+# ERC20

 Contains:

-ERC20 - The lightest version of ERC20 token contract with full dynamics.
+ERC20.sol - The lightest version of ERC20 token contract with suspension.

-Mintable - Enable minting of tokens for contract owner
+Mintable.sol - Enable minting of tokens for contract owner

-Burnable - Enable burning of tokens for token owner
+Burnable.sol - Enable burning of tokens for token owner